Obesity research takes high-tech twist at Florida school

 Funded by a $100,000 grant from the philanthropic arm of insurer Florida Blue, the school-based program eliminates the need to talk teenagers into trekking to the doctor's office.

-"We are coming right to where they are," said program coordinator Janelle Garcia, a health educator who hopes to expand nationally if successful.
+"We are coming right to where they are," said programme coordinator Janelle Garcia, a health educator who hopes to expand nationally if successful.
 "The goal is to test the feasibility."

 The focus is not on weight loss, but teaching healthy habits at a critical age.
 Obese adolescents are much more likely to become obese adults, and run the health risks of developing diabetes, hypertension and cardiovascular disease.

-Students will meet with nutrition counselors and fitness experts twice a week, as well as attend after-school sessions with a psychologist focused on behavioral change.
+Students will meet with nutrition counsellors and fitness experts twice a week, as well as attend after-school sessions with a psychologist focussed on behavioural change.

-Such counseling is key, said Corby Martin, an associate professor at Louisiana State University’s Pennington Biomedical Research Center.
+Such counselling is key, said Corby Martin, an associate professor at Louisiana State University’s Pennington Biomedical Research Center.
 Simply wearing a fitness wristband doesn't guarantee that adults will shed pounds, research has shown.

 Teenagers and their parents may be reluctant to talk about weight problems, the Florida researchers acknowledge.

-"We are fully aware that this may make some families uncomfortable," said Hernandez, who hopes an accompanying schoolwide health initiative will destigmatize the topic.
+"We are fully aware that this may make some families uncomfortable," said Hernandez, who hopes an accompanying school-wide health initiative will destigmatise the topic.

 On Friday morning, 14-year-old Sierra Mieczkowski saw little downside as she arrived for a height and weight check and slipped off her black sneakers, revealing mismatched socks.